nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 ---

 # Caveats and Story
 My laptop is broken.
 I am away from office.
 I have an iPad Pro 2020.
 I got my office desktop's magic keyboard and trackpad.
-In this post I am discussing if iPad can help given that I do not have access to my main computers.
+In this post I am discussing if iPad can help given that I do not have (physical) access to my main computers.
 Would I recommend this over a main computer - No!
 But, can you do some things on the iPad reasonably well enough given keyboard and trackpad - Yes!

 # The Hardware